COVID-19 COMPANY UPDATE

 Which wallpaper paste do you recommend for use with your wallcoverings?

 We recommend Cole & Son Tub Paste for all our non-woven wallpapers.
 It is a specially prepared ready-mixed starch based paste which has been tested with all of our non-woven papers.

 How much will I need?

 We supply 3 different tub sizes; 2.5 kilos, 5 kilos and 10 kilos.
-We recommend 1 kilo of paste per standard roll of wallpaper, so if you place an order for 5 rolls of wallpaper a 5 kilo tub paste would be required.
-Additional paste will be required where wide width wallpapers are used.
+We recommend 1 kilo of paste per standard roll or wallpaper, so if you place an order for 5 rolls or wallpaper a 5 kilo tub of paste would be required.
+Extra paste will be required where wide width wallpapers are used.

 Can I use your wallpaper in a bathroom?

-As long as the room is well ventilated and the walls are in good condition, wallpaper can normally be used in bathrooms.
-However, with the exception of our vinyl papers, they should not be placed in areas where they are likely to come into contact with water.
-In order to help prevent against problems when using wallpapers in a high humidity areas, we recommend using a sealer like Polyvine on top of the wallpaper which will provide better protection against moisture.
+As long as the room is well ventilated and the walls are in good condition, wallpaper can be used in bathrooms.
+However, with the exception of our contract only vinyl papers, they should not be placed in areas where they are likely to come into direct contact with water.
+In order to help prevent against problems when using wallpapers in high humidity areas, we recommend using a sealer like Polyvine on top of the wallpaper which will provide better protection against moisture.
 We advise you test Polyvine on a wallpaper sample to check you are happy with the finish before applying to the wall.

 Can I hang your paper on a newly plastered wall?